Jeb Patton

 Early career

-Born in 1974, Patton's musical journey began with classical piano before he discovered jazz in his teens.
-He pursued formal studies at the University of North Carolina at Greensboro and later earned a master's degree from the prestigious Queens College, where he studied under the great Sir Roland Hanna.
+Born in 1974 in New York, Patton's musical journey began with classical piano before he discovered jazz in his teens.
+He pursued formal studies at the University of North Carolina at Greensboro and later earned a Master's degree from the prestigious Queens College, where he studied under the legendary Sir Roland Hanna.

 Breakthrough